brunodspinto/crystal-clear-platform/docs/system-documentation/global-artifacts/01.requirements-engineering/supplementary-specification.md

 system being developed with other external systems._

 * **User Interaction:** The primary interface for this sprint relies on a console-based Input/Output system to interact with the actors.
-* **External Systems:** No external database management systems are required at this stage, as data persistence is handled via local object serialization.

 ### Physical Constraints